awsdocs/aws-lambda-developer-guide/sample-apps/rds-mysql/README.md

         "ExecutedVersion": "$LATEST"
     }

-The functions in this application are instrumented with AWS X-Ray.
+The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.
 The following service map shows the function calling the database to run a query.

 ![Service Map](/sample-apps/rds-mysql/images/rdsmysql-servicemap.png)